inet-framework/inet-showcases/visualizer/physicallinkactivity/doc/index.rst

 With INET simulations, it is often useful to be able to visualize network traffic.
 For this task, there are several visualizers in INET, operating at various levels of the network stack.
-In this showcase, we demonstrate working of :ned:`PhysicalLinkVisualizer` that can provide graphical feedback about physical layer traffic.
+In this showcase, we demonstrate the operation of :ned:`PhysicalLinkVisualizer`, which can provide graphical feedback about physical layer traffic.

 The showcase consists of three simulation models, each demonstrating